 The onset of the Covid-19 pandemic has brought travellers uncertainty and turbulence, masks and restrictions, mental stress and fears, closures and bans, cancelled travel plans, new ways of working and connecting, vaccines and vaccination skeptics.
-It has hopefully ignited difficult questions and uncomfortable conversations among travellers and demand for a vital shift in attitudes and behaviour towards more rigorous sustainability in travel and tourism with accountability and transparency.

 Exploring global sentiments towards travel, a leading data and insights consultancy – Kantar – asked 7,796 people in US, UK, France, Germany, India, Singapore, Mainland China and Brazil about their pre-pandemic, current and future travel plans, as well as feelings towards travel during turbulent times.
 The online research was published in a Community Report with key findings revealed here.